best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ## Reduce repetition in test code (fixtures and parameterised tests)

-Where possible, reduce repetition in your tests.
+Where possible, you should reduce repetition in your tests.
 Tests are code too, so you should still [make this code reusable](functions).
 As with functional code, test code is much easier to maintain when it is modular and reusable.

 ### Use fixtures to reduce repetition in test set up